Aillen Mac Midhna

-There are many characters in Irish Mythology that are considered to be among the Other Crowd, and once long ago their interactions with people were far more common than they are this day.
+There are many characters in Irish Mythology that are considered to be among the Other Crowd, and once long ago their interactions with people were far more common than they are today.

 The Silva Gadelicia, A Collection of Tales in Irish (Volumes I-XXXI), translated by Standish H O’Grady, describes the tale of how Aillen Mac Midhna would enchant the court of Tara during a great feast night.
-For the last twenty-three years he had come, and nine times had rendered Tara to ashes with his fairy magic.
+For the last 23 years, he had come, and nine times had rendered Tara to ashes with his fairy magic.
 All efforts to resist him had been in vain.

 The fiery musician would arrive at Tara and bathe the Halls with his sweet melodies, enchanting them gently with the tunes of his timpan and pipe.
 Then once all were in a slumber, Aillen would breathe fire out of his mouth and burn up the great Halls, before returning home to Sidh Fiannachaidh.

 This continued, and each Samhain the men of Tara would dread the coming of Mac Midhna, until the fateful night that young Finn of the Fianna, attended the feast.
 Merely in his tenth year, Finn was already an acclaimed marauder, with many deeds to boast of, and with stories to share had come to the banquet with the celebrated men with whom he had been fighting.